Launch your tech mastery with us—your coding journey starts now!

 }

-// Split the child y of this node
+// Split child node

 void splitChild(int i, BTreeNode y) {

-BTreeNode z = new BTreeNode(y.t, y.isLeaf);
+BTreeNode z = new BTreeNode(y.t, y.leaf);

 for (int j = 0; j < t - 1; j++)